eyezhick/ling-twins/README.md

 - SciPy for scientific computing
 - scikit-learn for machine learning
 - Matplotlib/Seaborn/Plotly for visualization
+- OCaml 4.14.0+ for high-performance linguistic processing
+- Dune 3.0+ for OCaml build system

 ### Performance Considerations
 - GPU acceleration for embedding computation